jkeefe/workshops/module-messenger-bot/README.md

 # Build a Chatbot

-## NOTE: Looking for Messenger Bots?

-**This module used to outline building a Facebook Messenger bot, but now builds a simpler, web-based bot.
-If you're looking to build a Messenger Bot, head over to the [messenger bot module](../module-messenger-bot).**

 ## Introduction

-- Shortcut to this page: [jkef.me/build-web-bot](http://jkef.me/build-web-bot)
+- Shortcut to this page: [jkef.me/build-chatbot](http://jkef.me/build-chatbot)
 - We're going to make an "Ask me Anything" bot.
 Think about what you might make a bot to answer about.
 It should be something you know well.
 Could be about your project, the project's topic, your company, your favorite book, your favorite place, or you
 - Your bot will eventually become public, so no secret stuff